tymyrddin/purple/source/docs/adversarial-ai/poisoning.md

 ### Road sign misclassification through dataset corruption

-A vehicle fleet relying on computer vision trained on a large public dataset becomes vulnerable if a small percentage of that dataset is mislabelled before training.
+[Eykholt et al.](https://arxiv.org/abs/1707.08945) demonstrated that a vehicle fleet relying on computer vision trained on a large public dataset becomes vulnerable if a small percentage of that dataset is mislabelled before training.
 Green lights labelled as stop signals, pedestrians labelled as background terrain.
 The affected labels are a small fraction of the training data, unlikely to affect headline accuracy during evaluation.
 Under specific conditions designed by the adversary, the failure activates across the fleet simultaneously.

 ### Structural advantages over evasion